Topological horseshoes for surface homeomorphisms: Introduction

 \begin{theoremain} Let $M$ be an oriented surface, $f$ a homeomorphism of $M$ isotopic to the identity, $I$ a maximal isotopy of $f$ and $\mathcal F$ a foliation transverse to $I$.
 If there exists a point $z$ in the domain of $I$ and an integer $q\geq 1$ such that the transverse trajectory $I_{\mathcal F}^{q}(z)$ has a $\mathcal F$-transverse self-intersection, then $f$ has a topological horseshoe.
 Moreover, the entropy of $f$ is at least equal to $\log 4/3q$. \end{theoremain}

 \begin{remark*} In \cite{LeCalvezTal} we stated a weaker version of this result.
-Supposing that $z$ was a recurrent point of $f$ and $f^{-1}$, we proved that $f$ was topological chaotic, without displaying any horseshoe.
-The fact that the recurrence is no more required is what permit us to get the applications announced in this introduction. \end{remark*}
+Supposing that $z$ was a recurrent point of $f$ and $f^{-1}$, we proved that $f$ was topologically chaotic, but we did not show the existence of a horseshoe.
+The proof there was obtained through the coding of orbits by infinite sequences on a finite alphabet and applying a "forcing lemma" but it relied on some artificial preliminary results.
+The proof that is given here is much more direct and natural.
+It uses the orbit of a Brouwer line for a fixed point free $G$-equivariant homeomorphim of the plane, the group $G$ acting freely and properly.
+In addition, the arguments are more geometrical; we construct a topological horseshoe related to the Conley index theory.
+The conclusion is much stronger and the assumptions are weaker, no recurrence hypothesis is needed.
+The fact that the recurrence is no longer required is what allow us to get the applications announced in this introduction. \end{remark*}